cs-mt/gameoflife-cli/README.md

 :black_square_button: - Add option to set speed in real time

-:black_square_button: - Add option to customize, save and load map from a file or seed
+:black_square_button: - Add option to save and load map from a file or seed

 :black_square_button: - Add option to create a map within the game